-Toys and Collectibles
+Toys, Collectibles and Blankets

 Items that may cause distraction or disruption are not permitted at school.
 These items include but are not limited to toys, collectibles, trading cards, blankets, fidget spinners, skateboards or other toys.
+The school is not responsible for any lost, stolen, or damaged toys/collectibles/blankets.